Music Shop Menu :

 Here is what Alchemix Producer Marly L. said recently in an interview:

 "Tape is now the holy grail for musicians, young emerging bands or veterans alike, who are looking for an edge as well as quality.
-Some young guys have hardly ever consciously listened to the vinyl - anologue format's sine-wave warmth, and love experiencing full bandwidth after a lifetime of listening to highly compressed MP3s."
+Some young guys have hardly ever consciously listened to the vinyl - analogue format's sine-wave warmth, and love experiencing full bandwidth after a lifetime of listening to highly compressed MP3s."

 Vinyl records are suddenly cool again.
 Baby boomers are rediscovering their music and are nostalgic for their youth.
 But to the surprise and delight of music producers, increasing numbers of the mp3 and iPod generation are also purchasing record players and buying vinyl records.